-A lot of athletes say that you need to run more by feel than pace.
+A lot of athletes say that when running at altitude you need to run more by feel than pace.
 That means don’t be a slave to the stopwatch, but focus instead on the effort levels required and alter your pace accordingly.
 Running at altitude is slower, it’s just a fact and accepting and working with that concept rather than fighting it will make the transition so much easier.

 Recovery periods are essential as the physiological demands on your body take their toll, so make sure you recover properly, by resting and eating and drinking sensibly.
 Runners who don’t can be susceptible to illness, anaemia and muscular soreness.

 Having outlined some of the more negative aspects of training in the mountains, runners who do spend time up there say they feel rejuvenated when they return and this could be for several reasons.
 A happier psychological place could be one explanation.
 The fact that your normal routine has been broken by a complete change of scenery in a breathtaking environment could also account for your newfound rejuvenation.
 You may be focusing solely on your running which will probably be another departure from a regular routine, so again you will feel refreshed.
 Plus you’ll be running on new routes in a different place, and you’ll be practicing for specific conditions, so it’s all good stuff.